 If an FWS/SWS job was held on-campus during the previous academic year, in most cases that position will be renewed unless CES was notified that the student is not returning, or if the student obtained a new position during the Work-Study Referral Sessions in the spring.
 If the position is not renewed, CES staff will prepare an on-campus job referral to an available position based on the skills, abilities, and job preferences listed on the Work-Study Employment Application.

 On-Campus FWS/SWS Jobs Student staff members provide the equivalent of nearly 25% of non-faculty University employees on-campus each year.
 Their important work and valued contributions are essential to institutional success.
 Work-study jobs are available in a variety of campus departments and involve work ranging from administrative, technical, service, and maintenance support to advising, supervising, management, and program coordination positions.
-Most positions are for the entire academic year and require an average of 10 hours of work per week.
-Entry level rates of pay for on-campus jobs range from $10.35 to $10.93 per hour.
+Most positions are for the entire academic year and require an average of 9 to 10 hours of work per week.
+The entry level rate of pay for on-campus jobs range from $11.15 per hour.
 The rate of pay for each position is determined by the degree of skill, experience, and judgment required for the job.

 Students working on campus are required to complete the federal I-9 and W-4 forms.
 The federal I-9 form requires you to provide original documentation that verifies your eligibility for employment in the U.S. before you begin working.
 Most students bring to campus a Social Security card, birth certificate, or passport to complete the form.

-Off-Campus Work-Study Jobs Washington state residents have the opportunity to participate in the off-campus work-study program.
+Off-Campus SWS Jobs Washington state residents have the opportunity to participate in the off-campus work-study program.
 What are the benefits?

 Off-campus work-study jobs require an advanced level of training or skills, and are most suitable for upper-class students.
 Jobs are available at select employers, including community service organizations.
 Rates of pay are determined by employers and reflect comparable wage rates for the type of work performed.
 Most students employed through this program work an average of 10 hours and a maximum of 19 hours while enrolled in classes.
 Earnings from work-study employment are taxable.